April 26, 2018

 Curran does well at positioning the camera to create a film that is more focused on characters than events.
-He uses a mixture of close up and tracking shots to keep us focused on the main players.
-A specific highlight comes when he expertly cuts between close up shots of Mary Jo drowning and Ted lying in bed later that night.
+He uses a mixture of close up and tracking shots to keep us focused on the leading players.
+A specific highlight comes when he expertly cuts between close-up shots of Mary Jo drowning and Ted lying in bed later that night.
 It’s a haunting sequence to watch as the different outcomes of the two characters are compared simultaneously.

 The performances in this film are the main attraction, which seems fitting considering both the directing and script put a large amount of emphasis on the characters.

 Jason Clarke does a great job as Ted Kennedy.
 Clarke perfects both the Kennedy voice and physical mannerisms.
 He also brings a large amount of insecurity as his character hopelessly tries to live up to the legends of his three deceased older brothers.